OceaneMichel/SpaceArcadeWeb/README.md

  - Add score at the end
 - Gain more points when the speed is high
 - Add item to show what color is next
+- Change split player colliders into 2: damage and collision detection
+- BUG: If player dies invincible, he starts invincible and stays red